rsarpal/owamail/readme.md

 All the sent emails have a url in the message.
 The test sends and verifies emails with and without attachment.

+To create uniqueness in emails the email subject uses uuid.

 ## Setup in Azure/Outlook
  - For Sender/Reciever accounts
     1. Login to Microsoft Azure and setup a new Application under "Application Registration" (https://portal.azure.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade).
 Add Sender and Receiver email accounts as Owner of the application.